Annual Emmet County student historical essay contest awards cash prizes

-Emmet County Historical Essay Contest for elementary students announced
+Annual Emmet County Student Historical Essay Contest Awards Cash Prizes

-The Emmet County Historical Commission is once again holding its annual Historical Essay Contest, which is open to any third- or fourth-grade student in Emmet County, including home-schooled children.
+The Emmet County Historical Commission is once again holding its annual essay contest, which is open to any third or fourth grade student in Emmet County, including homeschooled children.

-Here are the rules: Contestants may write about any topic that involves Emmet County history.
-The essay should be two pages or less, typed double-space.
+Contestants may write about any topic that involves Emmet County history.
+The essay should be two pages or less, typed double-spaced.
 Only one entry per student is allowed.
 Entries may be submitted individually or through schools or libraries.
 The student’s name should not be on the essay, only on the entry form.

 The entry form should be placed on top of four copies of the essay.
-Entries must be postmarked by April 21, 2017 and should be sent to:
+Entries must be postmarked by April 28, 2023, and should be mailed or dropped off to:

 Emmet County History Contest

 Entries may also be emailed to [email protected] as PDF files or Word documents.

 An advisory committee will judge the entries and determine the winners.